-Service Name Description Impact of Failure Recovery Mechanism Severity Instrume ntation Services Windows: DSM SA Data Manager Linux: dsm_sa_datamgrd (hosted under dataeng service) (This service runs on the Managed system.)
+• • Windows: SM SA Data Manager Linux: dsm_sa_datamgr d (hosted under dataeng service) (This service runs on the managed system.)
 Monitors the system, provides rapid access to detailed fault and performance information and allows remote administration of monitored systems, including shutdown, startup, and security.
 Users are not able to configure/view the hardware level details on GUI/CLI without these services running.
-Restart the service Critical DSM SA Event Manager (Windows) Linux: dsm_sa_eventmgrd (hosted under dataeng service) (This service runs on the Managed system.)
+Restart the service Critical SM SA Event Manager (Windows) Linux: dsm_sa_eventmg rd (hosted under dataeng service) (This service runs on the managed system.
 Provides operating system and file event logging service for systems management and is also used by event log analyzers.
-If this service is stopped, event logging features do not function properly.
-Restart the service Warning Linux: dsm_sa_snmpd (hosted under dataeng service) (This service runs on the Managed system.)
+If this service is stopped, event logging features do not function properly Restart the service Warning Linux: dsm_sa_snmpd (hosted under dataeng service) (This service runs on the managed system.)
 Data Engine Linux SNMP Interface SNMP get/set /trap request is not functional from a management station.
+Restart the service Critical Windows: mr2kserv (This service runs on the managed system.)
+The Storage Management Service provides storage management information and advanced features for configuring a local or remote storage attached to a system.
+Users are unable to perform storage functions for all supported RAID and non-RAID controllers.
 Restart the service Critical